greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_SCHEMA.html.md

 ## <a id="section3"></a>Description

 `DROP SCHEMA` removes schemas from the database.
 A schema can only be dropped by its owner or a superuser.
-Note that the owner can drop the schema \(and thereby all contained objects\) even if he does not own some of the objects within the schema.
+Note that the owner can drop the schema \(and thereby all contained objects\) even if they do not own some of the objects within the schema.

 ## <a id="section4"></a>Parameters